 Withdrawal Symptoms – Though these are not indicative of addiction, abrupt cessation of treatment after prolonged therapy may produce nausea, headache, and malaise.

 The following adverse drug reaction has been reported during post-approval use of nortriptyline hydrochloride.
 Because this reaction is reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate frequency.

 Deaths may occur from overdosage with this class of drugs.
 Multiple drug ingestion (including alcohol) is common in deliberate tricyclic antidepressant overdose.
 As the management is complex and changing, it is recommended that the physician contact a poison control center for current information on treatment.
 Signs and symptoms of toxicity develop rapidly after tricyclic antidepressant overdose; therefore, hospital monitoring is required as soon as possible.

-Other signs of overdose may include: confusion, disturbed concentration, transient visual hallucinations, dilated pupils, agitation, hyperactive reflexes, stupor, drowsiness, muscle rigidity, vomiting, hypothermia, hyperpyrexia, or many of the symptoms listed under ADVERSE REACTIONS.
+Other signs of overdose may include: confusion, restlessness, disturbed concentration, transient visual hallucinations, dilated pupils, agitation, hyperactive reflexes, stupor, drowsiness, muscle rigidity, vomiting, hypothermia, hyperpyrexia, or any of the acute symptoms listed under ADVERSE REACTIONS.
 There have been reports of patients recovering from nortriptyline overdoses of up to 525 mg.

 Nortriptyline Oral Solution Dosage and Administration

 Nortriptyline hydrochloride oral solution USP is not recommended for children.